thokozanielliot/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello => setting permission to rwxr-x-wx

 chmod --reference=olleh hello => set permissions of hello to same as olleh

+chmod -R a+x 0x01-shell_permissions => set permission to executeable for all directories

+mkdir -m 751 my_dir => create a directory with permissions